ACT Residual Testing

 The Speech Proficiency Examination is composed of three elements:

-2) Take an online multiple-choice exam.
-The online multiple-choice exam will be over the Zarefsky text, the same text used in the SPCH 110 course.
-Once you are enrolled in the course, the textbook is provided for this exam under Canvas through the One Fee.
-You will take the timed exam online through Canvas.
-The exam will be available beginning October 1, 2016.
+1) A multiple-choice/short-answer exam.
+The exam will be over the Zarefsky text, the same text used in the SPCH 110 course.
+Once you are enrolled in the course, the text is provided for this exam under Canvas through the One Fee.
+You will take the timed exam online through Canvas (50 multiple choice/short answer questions in 50 minutes over the Zarefsky textbook, which is provided on Canvas).
+The exam is timed.
+The purpose of the exam is to show you are proficient in the key concepts, theories, and ideas addressed in the textbook.
+The exam is available beginning February 1, 2017 .
 You may only take the exam once.
-If you score a 70% or higher on the exam, then you will pass and move on to step 3.
+If you score a 70% or higher on the exam, then you will pass and move on to step 2.
 If you do not pass, you have failed the speech proficiency exam for this semester.
-The online exam must be completed by October 31.
+The exam must be completed by March 1, 2017.

 Aristotle argued that a successful public speaker needs: 1) ethos (credibility and evidence), 2) pathos (emotion and narrative), and 3) logos (logic and reason).
 All three must be present for an individual to be an effective public speaker.

-Dr. Carver- Madalon, who oversees all SPCH 110 courses, will be proctoring the exams.
+Dr. Carver will be proctoring the exams.
 She will record your speech and grade it according to the grading rubrics posted on Canvas (see modules for rubrics and detailed information).
 To pass the exam, you must earn above a 70 percent on your speech.
 Please look at the grading rubric while you are creating your speech to be sure that you are meeting the grading requirements.
 Grades will be posted within a week of the speech exam.

 What happens if I pass?
 You will need to select one of the following options if you pass the examination.